 Next, we want to connect the coil cord to an electrical ground so that we are not electrically isolated, but instead electrically bonded- grounded.

-Whichever cable you use it will have a ground cable attached to it that ends in an “eyelet”.
-This eyelet is a metal ring that you can screw into the nearest electrical outlet to transfer static from the ground to the ground line in your building.
+Grounding cables end in an “eyelet”.
+This eyelet is a metal ring that you can screw into an electrical outlet to transfer static from you to the ground line in your building.

-Just make sure you do not use the alligator clip to “ground” the wrist strap an anti static mat.
+Just make sure you do not use the alligator clip to “ground” the wrist strap to an anti static mat.
 This will not work.
-In fact, this will increase the total system resistance to ground over the 35 megohm limit recommended per ANSI /ESD 20.20 [ESD Handbook Tr20.20-2008 section 184.108.40.206.2]
+In fact, this will increase the total system resistance to ground over the 35 megohm limit recommended per ANSI /ESD 20.20 [ESD Handbook Tr20.20-2008 section 220.127.116.11.2]